 Old school reporters would be appalled at some of what constitutes journalism today, but tis the growing landscape that is continually being redefined.

-How we define journalism matters in a world where print and traditional media are collapsing?
+How we define journalism matters in a world where print and traditional media are collapsing.
 Newspapers are making cuts at a historic pace.
-In the last three years, over 100,000 dailies made cuts to their newsroom staff (you didn’t read that number wrong).
+In the last three years, over 100,000 dailies made cuts to their newsroom staff (you didn't read that number wrong).
 Furthermore, over 52% of smaller newspapers let go of employees.
 Larger newspapers are not immune to the downsizing.
-The Washington Post, the Chicago Tribune and the Los Angeles Times all made drastic reductions to their staff.
+The Washington Post, the Chicago Tribune, and the Los Angeles Times all made drastic reductions to their staff.
 The news is being taken over by bloggers and other types of media.
 Ask us what we read in the newspaper today, and our answer may be silence.
 Ask us what we saw on YouTube today, and we will more likely be able to give you an answer.

 A couple of other things have changed about the journalism field.
 Actually, practically everything has changed.
 Journalists have found that they must adhere to the new trend toward short, 200-word stories.
 Try to describe the pros and cons of geoengineering in 200 words.
 Likewise, journalists must tell stories that appeal to a large audience so that their publication can raise advertising rates.
 Ted Koppel has said in the past that Nightline covered the O.J Simpson case in order to cover international stories, according to Mr. Media Training.
-If an editor has to pick between a story about a smoking bear and the war in Nigeria, which one do you think they are going to choose?
+If an editor has to pick between a story about a smoking bear and the war in Nigeria, which one do you think he is going to choose?

-To understand how newspapers have changed, take a trip to your local library if it hasn’t been closed due to budget cuts already.
+To understand how newspapers have changed, take a trip to your local library if it hasn't been closed due to budget cuts already.
 Compare a newspaper from ten years ago to a current issue.
-You may notice that there is less foreign, national, arts and business news.
+You may notice that there is less foreign, national, arts, and business news.
 Local or community news stories have taken over many newspapers.
 Even TV listings and crossword puzzles have shrunk in scale.

 How does one become a journalist in a world catering more to digital media bloggers?
 There is room for both.
-Corporate media like magazines, newspapers, radio, television and websites are still in need of professional journalists.
+Corporate media like magazines, newspapers, radio, television, and websites are still in need of professional journalists.
 Professional journalism is not what you read when you skim Perez Hilton’s blog.
 A professional journalist is someone who attended journalism school or has put in many years at a media conglomerate.
-In journalism school, you will learn the basics of American media history, the ins and outs of researching, how to report a news story, how to write a news story with a narrative arch or structure and how to edit.
-If you earn your master’s degree, you will focus on one field such as broadcast, digital, newspaper or magazine.
+In journalism school, you will learn the basics of American media history, the ins and outs of researching, how to report a news story, how to write a news story with a narrative arch or structure, and how to edit.
+If you earn your master's degree, you will focus on one field such as broadcast, digital, newspaper, or magazine.

 If you decide to go into digital media, Shmoop will give you a little bit of a heads up.
 It is not enough just to know how to write.
 You will need some graphic design skills.
-Employers look for applicants that can fill two jobs instead of one.
+Employers look for applicants who can fill two jobs instead of one.
 Oftentimes, journalists share some of the same duties as a graphic designer.
 You may learn software programs like Adobe Suite and Final Cut Pro.

-It’s also imperative to know your grammar.
-You don’t want to be that journalist that draws laughs from other, more experienced writers.
+It's also imperative to know your grammar.
+You don't want to be that journalist who draws laughs from other, more experienced writers.
 There are plenty of funny mess-ups from writers who spelled something wrong or placed a comma in the wrong place.
 We are reminded of the Eats, Shoots & Leaves grammar book joke:

-“A panda walks into a cafe.
-The panda orders a sandwich, eats it and then fires a gun into the air.
+"A panda walks into a cafe.
+The panda orders a sandwich, eats it, and then fires a gun into the air.
 On his way out, he tosses a badly punctuated wildlife manual at the confused bartender and directs him to the entry marked "Panda."
 Whereupon the bartender reads: "Panda.
 Large black-and-white bearlike mammal, native to China.
 Eats, shoots and leaves."

 So why does someone become a journalist when the field is more competitive than ever before?
 Who likes the abuse?